To provide All with the Opportunity to succeed, to build confidence and pride in our community

 The aim of the student leadership team is to enhance the learning, environment, and opportunities of all.
 They have the opportunity to work with external agencies, the community, SLT, governors and the students to make a positive impact on the school.’

-We offer a range of activities run by our staff as well as in conjunction with other organisations such as Insight Media with 20Twenty Productions Ltd, football with Ipswich Town Football Club and boxing with the Jordan Gill Next Gen Foundation.
+We offer a range of activities run by our staff as well as in conjunction with other organisations such as Insight Media and 20Twenty Productions Ltd.

-Other activities include Politics Club, China Club, Upcycling with the Design Technology Faculty, various Maths and Science clubs to support and challenge students.
+Other activities include Chess Club, Craft Club, Media Club, various sports and music clubs to support and challenge students.